billdenney/Pharmacometrics-Docker/README.md

 * Install the NMQual image above (this image starts from that image)
 * See the instructions in the top of the Dockerfile for the command to run.

+### Running

+It is recommended to run NONMEM via the dockpsn script.
+To run the dockpsn command, set it up by copying it to a location in the path:

+    cp scripts/dockpsn /usr/local/bin/dockpsn

+Then you can use it by running it followed by the PsN command of
+interest:

+    dockpsn execute CONTROL.mod

+To run PsN directly, you can use the following command (substitute `execute` for the PsN command of interest):

+    docker run --rm --user=$(id -u):$(id -g) -v $(pwd):/data -w /data humanpredictions/psn execute CONTROL.mod

+### Updating Your License

+If you use the `dockpsn` command, it will look for an updated license in the `/opt/NONMEM/license` directory by default.
+If none is found there, it will run with the license used when the image was created.

+To update your license file without requiring a rebuild of the Docker image, you can mount a directory containing the license file in the /license directory of your image (note the first -v argument):

+    docker run --rm --user=$(id -u):$(id -g) -v /opt/NONMEM/license:/license -v $(pwd):/data -w /data humanpredictions/psn execute CONTROL.mod

+That is automatically done with the `dockpsn` command.

 ## PMx-Rocker